Postpartum bleeding is inevitable and usually lasts a few weeks after delivery, making it super important to find the best pads postpartum.

 I myself had this reaction after both of my births, and the more I looked into the issue, it became obvious this was something many women experienced.

-The very pads I used for years during my period, caused a very painful skin rash postpartum, (although it was more like a burn.)
+I thought the pads I used for years during my period would be fine for after birth, but they caused a very painful skin rash postpartum, (although it was more like a skin burn.)

 Instead, let us help you find the best pads for your postpartum recovery.